 Sambusa is a triangular fried pastry dish often filled with spicy minced meat or vegetables.
 It is very similar to the Indian samosa.
 If you have guessed cardamom as the dominant spice in this dish, you have guessed very well.

-Bariis iskukaris, I would say, is very similar to a rice dish called pilau.
-It is seasoned with fragrant spices and cooked in meat broth and generally speaking, tomatoes are added to the dish, just the way the Somali Kitchen does it, making for a superbly tasty meal.
+Bariis iskukaris, we would say, is very similar to a rice dish called pilau.
+It is seasoned with fragrant spices and cooked in meat broth and generally speaking, tomatoes are added to the dish, making for a superbly tasty meal.

-I can not say much mre about this dish other than tell you it is just as easy to make as pancake.
+We can not say much more about this dish other than tell you it is just as easy to make as a pancake.

 Anjero is similar to the Ethiopian injera with the main different being the size and how it is eaten.
-Anjero is usually a fraction of the size of injera and Somalis love to eat it with honey spred drizzled over it.
+Anjero is usually a fraction of the size of injera and Somalis love to eat it with honey spread drizzled over it.

 Somali Chai Tea

 Who wouldn't enjoy a cup of tea?

-Sabaayad is a flat bread, the Somali version of chapati.
-It is yet another Somali dish which can be eaten for breafast, lunch or dinner.
-The Somali Kitchen cleverly paired together sabaayad and a dried meat delicacy to make a breakast on the go!
+Sabaayad is a flatbread, the Somali version of chapati.
+It is yet another Somali dish which can be eaten for breakfast, lunch or dinner.
+If paired together sabaayad and a dried meat delicacy to make a breakfast on the go!